-This camping guide is everything you need to confidently get out for your first night sleeping under the stars.
-And while we had tent camping in mind when we wrote this beginner’s guide to camping, many of these tips apply to different types of camping.
-Whether camping in an RV, camper, or cabin, read on the most helpful camping tips for beginners.
+This guide is filled with tent camping basics, with everything you need to confidently get out for your first night sleeping under the stars.
+And while we had tent camping in mind for our beginner’s guide to camping, many of these tips apply to different types of camping.
+Whether your adventure is in an RV, camper, or cabin, read on for the most helpful first-time camping tips and how-tos.

 (This post may contain affiliate links.
 Please read our disclosure policy for more information.)